Pull Slice in Golf (Get Rid of The Pull Slice For Good, Causes & Fixes)

 The furthest forward your ball should sit is on the inside of your lead heel for drives.
 Since the ball is teed up, you need to strike it marginally after the low point of your swing to launch it.
 Next, fairway wood and hybrid shots off the deck perform best with a forward-center setup.

-Next, I move the ball an inch back from its fairway wood position for long iron strikes and place it in the center for my mid and short irons.
-Finally, I set the ball up back of center for wedge strikes.
+Next, move the ball an inch back from its fairway wood position for long iron strikes and place it in the center for my mid and short irons.
+Finally, set the ball up just slightly back of center for wedge strikes.

 3. Forward Shaft Tilt

-I always employ forward shaft lean at address to give me the feel of where my hands should be through impact.
-When my hands lead, I am more likely to generate lag, shallow the club, and close it slightly into contact.
+Forward shaft lean at address will give you the feel of where my hands should be through impact.
+When hands lead, you will be more likely to generate lag, shallow the club, and close the clubface slightly into contact.

 The closed face relative to my path executes a marginal right-to-left curve opposite to the shape of a pull slice.
 Forward shaft lean doesn’t guarantee a clean strike, but it prepares you for the task ahead.